South Carolina is offering two options for HSE (high school equivalency) testing, the GED® and the TASC.

 If you want to prepare for the GED or TASC exam sign up for a prep class in your neighborhood (click on a major city near you in the listing above).
 There are also some good online courses, your community library or bookstore have also a lot of study material available, and you can also order lots of preparation materials and practice tests from GED.com.

-You need to register at the website GED.com and create your account at the portal MyGED.
+You need to register on the website GED.com and create your account at the portal MyGED.
 This will give you access to a wealth of GED information and you’ll be guided through all processes.
 Here you can also get well-informed about the job market and higher education options.
 If you fail to show up on time to take your test, your registration fee will not be refunded.
 If you reschedule the test, though, no less than 24 hours before your test date, you won’t be penalized.
 You have the option to sit for one (or more) subtest at a time within a 2-year time frame.

 GED passing score